mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

 ## First 60 days

-### Objective: Build confidence through contribution
+### Objective: Build confidence through contribution in your area ownership

 ### Training focus:

-* Participate in job duties and begin to acquire ownership of a project
+* Participate in job duties and acquire ownership of a full project

 ### Activities: